Find Your Perfect School

 As you can imagine, the state of the economy can affect the growth or decline of cargo transportation; therefore, the number of workers needed will vary.

 Do I need certifications to become a Railroad Worker?

-Also, railroad workers must pass a background check, be at least 21 years old, and pass a drug and alcohol test, which are also done randomly.
+Also, railroad workers must pass a background check, be at least 21 years old, and pass a drug and alcohol test, which is also done randomly.

 Are apprenticeships necessary for Railroad Workers?

-Most definitely, on-the-job training is required.
-You will ride with an experienced engineer to gain valuable experience.
+Most definitely, railroad workers must have on-the-job training.
+You will ride with a seasoned engineer to gain valuable experience.

 Is working on the railroad dangerous?

 According to an article, railroad workers are more prone to injuries than other occupations.
 Besides horrific accidents resulting in death, many injuries, such as back strain, burns, cuts, electrical shocks, and loss of limbs, are common problems.